 An ecological solution to this problem is the creation of riparian woodland, which would provide shade on water courses and keep water courses cool during hot summers.
 As well as supporting Atlantic salmon and sea trout/brown trout, riparian ecosystems can also support invertebrates, bats, otters and some iconic bird species including Osprey and white-tailed eagles.
 The Kyle of Sutherland Fisheries Trust is aiming to encourage riparian planting schemes, under a nationwide effort is which being led by The Scottish Wildlife Trust under the Riverwoods initiative.

 "The key purpose of the Riverwoods initiative is to create a network of riparian woodland and healthy river systems throughout Scotland, which will deliver a range of benefits including flood protection, improved water quality and improvements for salmon fisheries, as well as helping to tackle the twin challenges of climate change and biodiversity loss.

 Many organisations and landowners are already undertaking river restoration projects, and Riverwoods will provide an opportunity to help join these up across Scotland.
 We will collectively share knowledge of the science underpinning riparian restoration, support landowners to carry out practical work, identify and address evidence gaps, showcase best practice and explore novel forms of financing to enable riparian restoration to be carried out at scale."

 We would like to hear from anyone with an interest in this area, from volunteers to help with planting to riparian landowners who would like to have planting schemes and contribute to the safeguarding of our aquatic ecosystems.
-We will also be holding an online auction from the 19th November to 5th December, which can be accessed here.

 Interactive River Temperature & Riparian Planting Priority Map